SModelS/smodels/docs/manual/source/Structure.rst

    ConfrontPredictions

-In the following we discuss in detail each task performed by SModelS.
+In the following we discuss each of these in more detail.